Cost: $195/person

 Course Description:

-This highly interactive, 6 hour, discussion-based workshop will explore the unique experiences of the LGB and TQ+ populations from the lens of our role as support professionals and what awarenesses and practices we can engage to best serve them.
-Throughout the training, participants will have the opportunity to apply evidence-based coaching strategies and tools relevant to their work with those who struggle with substance use disorder and identify as part of the LGBTQ+ community.
-This class incorporates first hand experiences of LGBTQ+ community members.
+This highly interactive, 6-hour discussion-based workshop will explore the unique experiences of the LGBTQ+ populations through the lens of our role as support professionals and what awareness and practices we can engage in to best serve them.
+Throughout the training, participants will have the opportunity to apply evidence-based coaching strategies and tools relevant to their work with individuals living with substance use disorder who identify as part of the LGBTQ+ community.
+This class incorporates first-hand experiences of LGBTQ+ community members.

 This skills-based training will focus on: